alexanderzafirov/markov-gibberish/README.md

 Alice same she shore and seemed to remark myself, as she went back to the heard at Alice hastily, after open her sister.
 Here, Bill!
 The Duchess too late it a bit had a sort of they are the Queen.
 An invitation a little of the ran what it was only down her to the other; the Dodo, a Lory and the please that it must as well very good making a dish of time," she added, "It isn’t a letters".

 ### Project structure
 - The `RestServer` class is the starting point for the whole application.
-It holds implicits that are necessary for the operation of akka streams and reads configuraitons from the `application.conf`
+It holds implicits that are necessary for the operation of Akka HTTP and reads configurations from the `application.conf`
 - The `Router` hosts the REST API paths that are exposed to clients
 - The model used for persistence and de/serialization is hosted under `Gibberish`
 - `Repository` is taking care of the interaction between the REST client and the in-memory db